canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 ```
 --streaming-connection-idle-timeout is not set, or set to a
-value greater or equal than 5m
+value greater or equal to 5m
 ```

 ##### Control 4.2.6